Bomberman

-Bomberman (ボンバーマン, Bonbāman) is a video game franchise originally developed by Hudson Soft and currently owned by Konami.
-The original game, also known as Bakudan Otoko (爆弾男), was released in Japan in July 1983 and has since spawned multiple sequels and spin-offs released on numerous platforms, as well as several anime and manga adaptations.
+Bomberman (ボンバーマン, Bonbāman) is a video game franchise created by Shinichi Nakamoto and Shigeki Fujiwara, originally developed by Hudson Soft and currently owned by Konami.
+The original game, also known as Bakudan Otoko (爆弾男, "Bomb Man"), was released in Japan in July 1983 and has since spawned multiple sequels and spin-offs released on numerous platforms, as well as several anime and manga adaptations.

-As of 1998, the series has sold over 10 million copies.
-The most recent iteration, Amazing Bomberman, was released on August 5, 2022 on Apple Arcade.
+As of 2023, the series has sold approximately 16 million physical copies, and 7.2 million paid mobile downloads for a total of 23.2 million.